My-Finance-Report/yearly_report/README.md

 - privacy policy
 - install a linter for extraneous imports
 - memoize llm calls to preserve existing data save costs

+# migration to python

+get worker working..
+there is a bug if you have a valid token but arent logged in